evansbenj/2024_BIO722/6_Making_a_phylogenetic_tree_with_Stacks.md

 `dnadist`

 This will open up a menu of options.
 You can enter `batch_1.phylip` for your input file.
-I suggest naming your output file, which is the matrix of pairwise distances, something useful such as `batch_1.phylip.dist`.
-You will use this as your input for the `Phylip` program called `neighbor`.
+Accept the default options and the program will generate a file called `outfile`.
+This file will be your input for the `Phylip` program called `neighbor`.

 To run `neighbor` please type this (using the US spelling of neighbour):